Mancitiss/Mancitiss/README.md

 - @mancitiss
-- he / him
+- he / him  / she / her / they
-- Backend Developer, Music Enthusiast
+- Backend Developer, Music Enthusiast, Gamer
-- I make things that can make my virtual life easier.
+- I make things that can help my virtual life.

 <!---
 Mancitiss/Mancitiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.